Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 alt = "The number of RFCs for each author by quarter."
 ///

-### Актуальность документов
+### Relevance of documents

-Мы не обновляем RFC — это история. Поэтому, с исторической точки зрения, все они актуальны.
+We had not updated RFCs — they are history.
+Therefore, from a historical point of view, all of them are relevant.

-Но всё-таки их можно разделить по их отражению на текущем состоянии проекта.
+But still, they can be divided by their reflection on the current state of the project (at the time I left).

-Я выделил 4 состояния:
+I identified 4 states:

-- `applied` — как-минимум часть RFC применена в каком-то виде к проекту. Она сейчас есть в коде или процессах.
+- `applied` — at least part of the RFC has been applied to the project in some form.
+It is now in the code or in the processes.
-- `planned` — RFC обсуждён командой, одобрен, но ещё не применён из-за других приоритетов планирования. Обычно это какие-то крупные изменения в архитектуре, которые не нужно делать прямо сейчас, но к которым нужно готовиться.
+- `planned` — the RFC had been discussed by the team, approved, but not yet applied due to other planning priorities.
+Usually these are some major changes in the architecture that do not need to be done right now, but need to be prepared for.
-- `applied & deprecated` — изменения были применены, но потом от них полнолстью отказались. Например, они не сработали, или изменилась концепция проекта.
+- `applied & deprecated` — the changes were applied, but then completely removed.
+For example, they did not work, or the project concept changed.
-- `not applied & deprecated` — обсудили, но не одобрили. Или запланировали, но потом концепция поменялась.
+- `not applied & deprecated` — discussed, but not approved.
+Or planned, but then the planes changed.

-В итоге:
+Some observations:

-- Большая часть RFC применена и актуальна.
+- Most of the RFCs are applied and actual.
-- Полностью «бесполезных» RFC около 13%. На мой взгляд это хороший показатель — мы обсуждаем то, что надо. А что не надо — не обсуждаем.
+- Completely "useless" RFCs are about 13%.
+In my opinion, this is a good sign — we were discussing what we needed.
+And what we didn't need — we didn't discuss.
-- Чем дальше в прошлое, тем больше `deprecated` RFC. Чем ближе к настоящему, тем больше `planned` RFC. Выглядит логично.
+- The further into the past, the more `deprecated` RFCs.
+The closer to the present, the more `planned` RFCs.
+It looks logical.
-- Можно заметить, что Q3/22 был особенно богат на неприменённые RFC. Это хорошо коррелирует с изменениями планов и команды, которые произошли в Q4/22.
+- You can notice that Q3/22 was especially rich in unused RFCs.
+This correlates well with the changes in plans and the team that occurred in Q4/22.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-state.png"
-alt = "График количества RFC по актуальности."
+alt = "The number of RFCs by relevance."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-state.png"
-alt = "График количества RFC по актуальности по годам."
+alt = "The number of RFCs by relevance by year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-state-percents.png"
-alt = "График доли RFC по актуальности по годам."
+alt = "The share of RFCs by relevance by year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-quarter-state.png"
-alt = "График количества RFC по актуальности по кварталам."
+alt = "The number of RFCs by relevance by quarter."
 ///

 ### RFC по доле исследовательской работы